Sulca2099/Pico3D/README.md

 ### Game variants
 These show how to make a possible variant of the game for developers:
-Picocean (picocean branch) - A Wind Waker inspired demo extending the chunk size to 50x50m with a single island while utilizing a fake ocean/horizon.
+* Picocean (found in the picocean branch) - A simple Wind Waker inspired demo extending the chunk size to 50x50m with a single island while utilizing a fake ocean/horizon.
-Gamescom (compile define) - This version was used to demonstrate the engine at Gamescom and replaces the zombies with balloons to conform to USK ratings.
+* Gamescom (enabled with a compile define) - This version was used to demonstrate the engine at Gamescom and replaces the zombies with balloons to conform to USK ratings.

 ### What were the inspirations for the game world?
 The city itself was inspired heavily by Cyberpunk 2077 and the Yakuza series of games.
 The outskirts have a Legend of Zelda: Breath of the Wild influence.